lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 8. Create a primary **Render Pass** to be used in your swapchain and surface.
 This will also let us group our depth and color attachments.

-9. Create **Synchronization** primatives like semaphores to determine when we're finished presenting and finished rendering, and fences to check the start of the render loop, or to determine when memory has finished being written to.
+9. Create **Synchronization** primitives like semaphores to determine when we're finished presenting and finished rendering, and fences to check the start of the render loop, or to determine when memory has finished being written to.

 10. Create a **Command Pool** from your logical device.